psychemedia/eurydice-resources/resources/__life_aside_2.md

 Alderman Colenutt `[misattributed; corrected a week later to Alderman Harringotn]` did not see how this could be called a question of imperial politics ; it was rather a social one.
 He should think that the social condition of the people was to some extent of interest to municipal authorities, and if Parliament gave municipal authorities power to deal with drunkenness, it was quite legitimate for a Town Council to interfere as regards the vending of an article which did so much damage.
 It might be said that he had trafficked himself in the article, but he never sold any on a Sunday, and was not aware that his business ever profited by Sunday trading.
 One speaker had called drink a luxury.
 All he could say was that it would be a good thing if the luxury did not bring so much poverty and misery in its train.
 He had been acquainted with many working men, and in almost every instance where you found distress and that the family of children were not cared for, you could trace it to drink.
 There was a greater temptation for men to drink on Sunday than any other day, and he considered the closing of publichouses therefore would be productive of social benefit.

 Alderman Harrington also supported in a lengthy speech, in the course of which he said that this question of temperance ought to be made a religious question, and he believed the clergy and ministers of England were largely to blame for the amount of crime we had ("question," and Mr. Newbald walked out in an abrupt and suggestive manner).
-In the course of some lengthy remarks, Mr. Harrington referred to the temperance of the Mahometans, said Scotland was the most drunken country to be found (" question"), aud gave some valuable statistical information as to exports and imports.
+In the course of some lengthy remarks, Mr. Harrington referred to the temperance of the Mahometans, said Scotland was the most drunken country to be found (" question"), and gave some valuable statistical information as to exports and imports.
 We had been descending rather than rising with regard to our general state of prosperity, and one serious cause of this he believed to be drink.
 He was not a teetotaller.
 [Mr. Spencer : Then you ought to be.]
 He thought there was too much freedom now.
 Every one was free to go to the devil his own way, but for himself he should like to see that liberty curtailed.

 Mr. Riddett said that viewing the extent of ground over which the last speaker travelled showed the danger they ran in wasting their time by the discus- sion of such questions.
 [Alderman Harrington (indignantly). — Be careful what you are talking about !]
 He did not specially refer to the last speaker.